sparking29/Murder_Analysis/README.md

 ## Rough Breakdown of Tasks
 1. Scrub dataset
 2. Break out data tasks:
-    a.
-Sarah - questions 1 and 7
+    - Sarah: questions 1 and 7
-    b.
-Nick M - questions 5 and 8
+    - Nick M: questions 5 and 8
-    c.
-Nick G - questions 3 and 4
+    - Nick G: questions 3 and 4
-    d.
-Alli W - questions 2 and 6
+    - Alli W: questions 2 and 6